mahanubhav/tbb/README.md

 1. The book is available in PDF format [here](https://github.com/mahanubhav/tbb/releases).
 The pdf has been encrypted using symmetric cipher.
 Users need to decrypt the file using GPG.
 Passphrase for decryption is also given in the [release section](https://github.com/mahanubhav/tbb/releases).

 2. The book is also available on [amazon kindle](https://www.amazon.com/dp/B07548C2K1), without DRM.
-If readers want to support author and his work then they can buy it from amazon, otherwise pdf version available in the release section is much better.
+If readers want to support author and his work then they can buy it from amazon, otherwise pdf version available in the release section is of much better quality.

 ### Few more things about the book